Navigational Safety

 Listen to VHF R/T channel 12 - if you have to transmit keep your message brief, say what you have to say, then keep listening.

-Use up-to-date navigation charts - read Local Notices to Mariners at your local club or marina.
+Use up-to-date navigation charts, read Local Notices to Mariners.

 When in doubt, Keep Clear.
 Always be prepared for the unexpected.
 Lifejackets do not help if you are not wearing them.